Temeni

-Temeni (Τέμενη) is a village in the municipal unit of Aigio, Achaea, Greece.
+Temeni (Greek: Τέμενη) is a coastal village in the Peloponnese region of southwest Greece.
+It is a traditional and highly productive agricultural community that balances local village charm with easy access to coastal beaches and nearby cities.
 It is situated between the river Selinountas and the Gulf of Corinth, 4 km southeast of Aigio town centre and 1 km west of Valimitika.
 The spring water Avra is manufactured near Temeni.